-On top of this unwelcome news the nutrient density of our plants is now up to 40% reduced across the board, and in some nutrients it can be reduced up to 90%.
+On top of this unwelcome news, the nutrient density of our plants is now 40% less across the board, and in some nutrients it can be up to 90% less.

-Selenium comes to mind as a very important to the immune system however severely low in certain food due to the depletion in the soil.
+Selenium comes to mind as a very important to the immune system and is found to be severely low in certain foods due to soil depletion.

 OK, let's share some good news!